 “Rethinking Repetition: Interrogating Schoenberg’s Writings,” Perspectives of New Music

 “The Theme of Webern’s Variations, Op.
-27, iii,” Music Theory and Analysis
+27, Third Movement,” Music Theory and Analysis

 “Principles of Form.”
 In The Routledge Companion to Music Theory Pedagogy